Post Logo positioned on a street

 • the contract for advance dispositions and redirection orders that we have concluded with you (Art.
 6 (1) (b) of the GDPR);

 • our legal obligation according to Section 18 of the Austrian Delivery Act, Section 32 (5) and Section 35 (2) of the Austrian Postal Market Act, which regulate redirections as well as the transfer to other postal service providers (Art.
-6 (1) (c) of the GDPR)
+6 (1) (c) of the GDPR);

 • our legitimate interest (Art.
 6 (1) (f) of the GDPR) in optimising the service;

-• data storage after the end of the contract is in the public interest in order to be able to deliver your items automatically and thus quickly and cost-effectively (Art.
+• Data storage after the end of the contract is in the public interest in order to be able to deliver your items automatically and thus quickly and cost-effectively (Art.
 6 (1) (e) of the GDPR).

 How long can your data be stored?

-To comply with the Austrian Federal Tax Code, we will process order data for up to seven years after the end of the calendar year when the order was performed.
 For logistics reasons, we will store your data as long as required for the delivery of items to your address, e.g., to plan the delivery process.
 This also includes the general entry of information that you receive mail at a given address or that you have moved from an address.

 With whom are we allowed to share your data?